-- Exact terms and conditions will be outlined in your contract, but in general the following terms will apply: - Canceling or quitting an assignment: If you cancel a scheduled work assignment or are canceled by a facility due to failure to meet requirements you will be responsible for costs incurred by Worldwide. - Time off during the assignment: Must be approved in advance by the facility and Worldwide. - Schedule changes: Check with your recruiter for details concerning your schedule.
-Any schedule changes must be requested in writing to both the facility and Worldwide, seven days prior to the change.
-Final approval of any schedule changes will be made by the facility. - Floating: You may be asked to float, and it is important to remain flexible and conduct yourself in a professional manner.
+- Exact terms and conditions will be outlined in your employment agreement, but in general, the following terms will apply: - Canceling or quitting an assignment: If you cancel a scheduled work assignment or are canceled by a facility due to failure to meet requirements, you will be responsible for costs incurred by Worldwide. - Time off during the assignment: Must be approved in advance by the facility and Worldwide. - Schedule changes: Check with your recruiter for details concerning your schedule.
+Any schedule changes must be requested in writing to both the facility and Worldwide seven days before the change.
+The facility will give final approval of any schedule changes. - o Floating: You may be asked to float, and it is essential to remain flexible and professionally conduct yourself.
 If you are asked to float and are qualified for the assignment and refuse, your assignment may be terminated.
-If you are asked to float within a healthcare system and a change of work site is required, you may be asked to commute up to 60 miles or 60 minutes from the original site. - Family members: If you are traveling with family members, please do not have family members visit or call at work.
+If you are asked to float within a healthcare system and a change of work site is required, you may be asked to commute up to 60 miles or 60 minutes from the original site. - Family members: If you are traveling with family members, please do not have them visit or call you at work.
 Emergency calls should go through the Worldwide staffing office.
-Any information regarding your employment will be treated as confidential and will not be supplied to family members or friends (schedule changes, payroll questions, etc.)
+Any information regarding your employment will be treated as confidential and will not be supplied to family members or friends (schedule changes, payroll questions, etc.).